StackVista/stackstate-docs/configure/topology/send-topology-data.md

 StackState can synchronize topology information from different sources, including your own sources.

 * The easiest way to connect StackState to one of your data sources is to use a **StackPack**.
 StackPacks are standard integrations that configure StackState to consume data from a particular data source or platform.
 * You can also create a **custom topology synchronization**.
 StackState accepts topology data in JSON format.
 JSON files received pass through a number of processing steps.
-At the end of this synchronization pipeline, StackState stores the incoming data as part of its topology, consisting of components and relations.
+At the end of this synchronization pipeline, the incoming data is stored as components and relations in the StackState topology.

 ## StackState Receiver API